jshi31/csc249tracking/README.md

 # Extra Credit (20pt)

-We have two theoretical questions in the tutorial.
+We have two theoretical questions in the [DCFtracker tutorial](https://github.com/jshi31/csc249tracking/blob/master/DCFtracker_tutorial.pdf).
 That will be 10pt for each.
 Write your solution to these two questions in pdf and name it as `theoreticalHW.pdf`

 # Hand In